zingero/Compiler-Principles/README.md

 # Compiler-Principles
-A compiler from Schez-Scheme to Assembly writen in oCaml as a final project to Compiler-Principles course in BGU
+A compiler from Schez-Scheme to Assembly writen in oCaml as a final project to Compiler-Principles course in BGU.
+Writen by Alex Stoliar and Orian Zinger.